dmbarbour/Sirea/README.md

 Declarative Effects and Concurrency in RDP
 ------------------------------------------

-RDP is effectful, but is limited to *declarative effects* - by which I mean effects that are (at any given logical instant, i.e. *spatially*) commutative and idempotent, and that hold over for a time.
+RDP is effectful, but is limited to *declarative effects* - by which I mean effects that are (at any given logical instant, i.e. *spatially*) commutative and idempotent, and that hold over a time.
 Declarative effects offer many of the reasoning and refactoring benefits associated with pure code: expressions can easily be rearranged, duplicate expressions can be eliminated, or duplicates can be introduced so overlapping subprograms can be abstracted.

 RDP is not the only paradigm with declarative effects.
 If you are unfamiliar with [Temporal Logic](http://www.eecs.berkeley.edu/Pubs/TechRpts/2009/EECS-2009-173.html), [Event Calculus](http://en.wikipedia.org/wiki/Event_calculus), [Synchronous Programming](http://en.wikipedia.org/wiki/Synchronous_programming_language), or [Concurrent constraint programming](http://en.wikipedia.org/wiki/Concurrent_constraint_logic_programming) then I do recommend researching some of those techniques to broaden your horizons.
 The [Berkeley Orders Of Magnitude](http://boom.cs.berkeley.edu/) project is making good use of temporal logic for similar reasons that RDP focuses on declarative effects - for scalability to distributed systems, and to simplify reasoning.